Salmon Fillet with Watercress Sauce

 Further ingredients required to make this recipe:

-1 Firstly, prepare the leek by cutting into small dice, then wash well and drain.
+- Prepare the leek by cutting into small dice, then wash well and drain.
 Wash and cut the fennel into small dice.
-Warm a little olive oil in a small saucepan and sweat off both the leeks and fennel, until tender.
+Warm a little olive oil in a saucepan and sweat off both the leeks and fennel, until tender.

-5 To serve – present the butterbean mash attractively on the plate and pour the watercress sauce generously around it.
-Place the oven dried tomatoes around the mash and place the roast salmon on top.
+- To serve – Divide and present the butterbean mash attractively on two plates.
+Pour the watercress sauce generously around it.
+Place the salmon on top of the mash.

 Nutrition per serving

 - Per Portion 937kcal / 3895kj